oneeve8/kobble-data/content/videonarrativehowto.md

 Swipe upwards from the bottom of your screen, tap and hold your browser and drag it to open a small window.
 Now you can browse the internet to find information that you want to add.

 Simply tap and drag the URL into your Kobble tree.
-If you need to cha
+If you need to change the title of your link, simply long tap the link, select edit and change your title.

+Next I’ll show you how to delete and move item

 Kobble is so unique, that you may not have ever seen anything like it before.